Yamuna in Hinduism

 Yamuna is a sacred river in Hinduism and the main tributary of the Ganges River.
 The river is also worshipped as a Hindu goddess called Yamuna.
 Yamuna is known as Yami in early texts, while in later literature, she is called Kalindi.
-In Hindu scriptures, she is the daughter of Surya, the sun god, and Sanjna, cloud goddess.
+In Hindu scriptures, she is the daughter of Surya, the sun god, and Sanjna, the cloud goddess.
 She is also the twin sister of Yama, god of death.
-She is associated with the deity Krishna as one of his consorts, or Ashtabharya.
+She is associated with the deity Krishna as one of his eight principal consorts, called the Ashtabharya.
 Yamuna plays an important role in Krishna's early life as a river.
 According to Hindu scriptures, bathing in or drinking Yamuna's waters removes sin.

 Iconography

 Yamuna's iconographic depiction is seen on temple doorjambs, paired with that of Ganga (the goddess of the Ganges), since the Gupta era.
 The Agni Purana describes Yamuna as black in complexion, standing on her mount, the tortoise, and holding a water pot in her hand.
 In an ancient painting she is shown as a beautiful maiden standing on the banks of the river.